Stroh-M/MosheEmail/readme.md

 EXCEL_FILE_PATH=/path/to/output.xlsx
 SHEET_NAME=YourSheetName
 ERROR_EXCEL_PATH=/path/to/error_log.xlsx

+SHIPPING_TXT_FILE=/path/to/shipping_output.txt
+WALMART_ORDER_EXCEL_FILE=/path/to/walmart_orders.xlsx
 ```

 ### 📌 Notes:
 - Use [Google App Passwords](https://support.google.com/accounts/answer/185833) if 2FA is enabled on your Gmail account.
-- Ensure file paths are absolute or correctly relative to your working directory.
+- All file paths should be absolute or correctly relative to the working directory.
-- Do **not** commit your `.env` file to source control.
+- Never commit your `.env` file to source control.
+Use `.gitignore` to exclude it.